nelson-lang/nelson-gitbook/en/elementary_functions/isequaln.md

 ## Description

-<b>isequaln</b> returns true if x1 and x2 are the same type, same size and same values; otherwise, it returns false.
+<b>isequaln</b> returns true if x1 and x2 are the  same size and same values; otherwise, it returns false.
 <b>isequaln</b> compares real and imaginary parts of numeric arrays.
 NaN (Not a Number) values are considered to be <b>equal</b> to other elements.